 The Bluff Over-Bet

 In order to pull off a success bluff, sometimes you have to bet big.
 With the right opponent (conservative) and deep stacks, an over bet bluff can be a great weapon to use.
 Whilst this same player may call 60-80% of the pot, they will often fold to an over- bet shove or double pot bet.
 They know they are not getting a good price on their money and will look for a more sensible hand to invest in.
 The over bet bluff is usually best to try on the river when there are no more cards to come.

 You need a few things to be on your side for an over-bet bluff to be successful:

-- Opponent who has demonstrated ability to fold
+An opponent who has the ability to fold